Gr0Bert/continuations_playground/trampolines.md

 <do something with result>
 <return>
 ```
-###The situation with tail-calls on JVM.
+### The situation with tail-calls on JVM.

-In Java each active method has a stack frame associated with it and contains:
+In Java each active method has a stack frame associated with it which contains:
 1. Local data where local variables being stored.
-2. Dynamic link - reference to the frame of the caller method
+2. Dynamic link - reference to the frame of the caller method.
-3. Return address
+3. Return address.
-4. Parameters of the current method
+4. Parameters of the current method.

 There are several problems associated with general tail-call optimization:
 1. State of each thread should be stored on the thread's stack.
 2. Exception handling actively using stack and exposes it to a programmer.
 3. Security model which is looking at permissions of each stack frame.
 And more.

-So, is there a hope for people who wants general tail-call optimizaiton and stack-safety?
+So, is there a hope for people who wants general tail-call optimization and stack-safety?
 Yes - implementing a thing, called trampoline.
 The idea is to make each function to return a continuation that represents next tail call or the result
 of an entire computation.
 This functions being executed in a loop, called `trampoline` until result is available.